-What’s more, too, is as Chinese news has brought down the price of Bitcoin (and likely Ether and Bitcoin Cash as well), there have been no news of regulation of China and how its banks may use Ripple.
-Ripple has already worked out a partnership with China Central Bank.
+What’s more, too, is continued weakness stemming from regulation issues and market weakness has brought down the price of Bitcoin (and likely Ether and Bitcoin Cash as well), there have been no news of regulation with Ripple, but it has been hit hard.

 What Is Ripple?